 The agreement should address and delineate all details about job benefits during the leave.
 Such benefits include:

 - Whether the employee must exhaust paid vacation and sick time before taking unpaid leave;

 - Whether vacation and ill time still accrue during the absence;

-- If vacation and sick time still accrue, and if they do, whether the rate is the same or different than accrual during full-time employment;
+- Whether vacation and sick time still accrue, and if they do, whether the rate is different than accrual during full-time employment;

 - Whether the employee still qualifies for health, dental, life, and disability insurance;

 - Who pays for the benefits such as health, dental, life, and disability, and in what proportion;

 - Whether the leave impacts any pension plan contributions made by the employer;

 - How the employer expects employees to pay their portion of the benefits (if applicable); and,